Clavinia/Clavinia/README.md

 - 🐈‍ I give a hand to a local cat rescue association, designing adoption posters and charity calendars.
 - 📫 You can learn more about me and reach me at my [CV website](https://cv.lavinia.eu).
 - 💬 You can read some of my words about design and code at the [Sonneil Tech Blog](https://sonneiltech.com/author/clavinia/).
-- 👕 If you like my work, you can help keep it up by getting my merch at [La Tostadora](https://www.latostadora.com/clavinia/) or [Redbubble](https://www.redbubble.com/es/people/Clavinia/shop).
+- 👕 If you like my work, you can help me keep it up by getting merch at [La Tostadora](https://www.latostadora.com/clavinia/) or [Redbubble](https://www.redbubble.com/es/people/Clavinia/shop).

 <!---
 Clavinia/Clavinia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.